DARPA-ASKEM/terarium-docs/docs/datasets/index.md

     - [Calibrate](../simulation/calibrate-model.md)
       Use the dataset to improve the performance of a model by updating the value of configuration parameters.
     - [Calibrate ensemble](../simulation/calibrate-ensemble.md)
-      Use the dataset to improve the performance of a model by updating the value of configuration parameters.
+      Fit a model composed of several other models to the dataset.

 </div>